Seattle Epidemiologic Research and Information Center (ERIC)

 Formation of the NVVLS Registry

-Veterans who participated in both NVVRS and NVVLS, and the data they provided are now part of the NVVLS Registry.
-The NVVLS Registry is housed at the Seattle Epidemiologic Research Information Center (ERIC) in Seattle, WA.
-The Center is one of several within the Cooperative Studies Program (CSP) of the Department of Veterans Affairs (VA) Office of Research and Development (ORD).
-The Seattle ERIC acquired stewardship of the NVVRS and NVVLS data in April of 2015, and modified it to function as a registry.
+The Seattle ERIC acquired stewardship of NVVRS and NVVLS data in April of 2015, and modified it to function as a registry.
+The 1,450 Veterans who participated in both NVVRS and NVVLS, and the data they provided are now part of the NVVLS Registry.
+The Seattle ERIC is located in Seattle, WA and is one of several within the Cooperative Studies Program (CSP) of VA Office of Research and Development (ORD).
+The Seattle ERIC has complete stewardship of the full NVVRS dataset that can be accessed for research purposes.